nathanielc/minecraft-multi-server/README.md

 # Portability

 These scripts work on my host ;) (arch linux).
-I have not tested them anywhere else, if you run into a bug please file on issue here on github or better yet submit a PR.
+I have not tested them anywhere else, if you run into a bug please file an issue here on github or better yet submit a PR.

 # Thanks